-- Horses are highly unpredictable flight animals and are known to be reactive to loud noises and flashing lights.
+- Horses are highly unpredictable flight animals that are known to be reactive to loud noises and flashing lights.
 Horses experience physiological and behavioural changes in response to perceived danger.
-Sweating, trembling, bucking/rearing, weaving and decreased appetite are commonly described fearful and stress behaviours. - Horses can exhibit 'flight' responses which can result in horses running away and/or trying to escape their enclosures.
+Sweating, trembling, bucking/rearing, weaving and decreased appetite are commonly described fear and stress behaviours. - In response to the perceived danger of fireworks, horses can exhibit 'flight' responses which result in horses running away and/or trying to escape their enclosures.
 The implications of this includes compromised health and welfare for the horse, people and damage to surrounding property and vehicles.
-Examples include horses escaping onto roads in front of traffic; breaking through their enclosure both stabled or outside, resulting in injuries including lacerations, strains/sprains, broken limbs and potentially life-threatening/fatalities; stress-related conditions including colic and laminitis. - Injuries can be caused from these panic behaviours and stress related conditions, for example colic, can be caused in some individuals.
+Examples include; horses escaping onto roads in front of traffic; breaking through their enclosure both stabled or outside, resulting in injuries including lacerations, strains/sprains, broken limbs